 About Hurricanes in the Atlantic

-One reason that hurricanes take paths that curve either into the Gulf of Mexico or up the Atlantic Coast is because of the location of high and low pressure systems.
+One reason that hurricanes take paths that curve either into the Gulf of Mexico or up the Atlantic Coast is because of the location of high and low-pressure systems.
 The winds flowing around highs and lows can steer hurricanes.
-High pressure systems are the thickest parts of the atmosphere, while low pressure systems are the thinnest.
+High-pressure systems are the thickest parts of the atmosphere, while low-pressure systems are the thinnest.
 The Bermuda High is an area of high pressure that moves east and west in the North Atlantic Ocean.
 During the Northern Hemisphere summer and fall, it sits over the western part of the North Atlantic Ocean, near Bermuda.
-Since hurricanes are steered by the winds around a high, the Bermuda High impacts the track and size of hurricanes.
+Since the hurricanes are steered by the winds around a high, the Bermuda High impacts the track and size of hurricanes.
 It can make them move up the east coast of the United States.

 Why Is Weather in the News?

-News media outlets (including newspapers, T.V. news, websites, blogs) carry stories about weather for several reasons.
-Of course, weather forecasts for the next several days are a staple in news (everyone want’s to know if they should bring an umbrella!) but when there is a severe weather event, news media outlets carry the story with different sorts of coverage.
+News media outlets (including newspapers, T.V. news, websites, blogs) carry stories about the weather for several reasons.
+Of course, weather forecasts for the next several days are a staple in the news (everyone wants to know if they should bring an umbrella!), but when there is a severe weather event, news media outlets carry the story with different sorts of coverage.
 There are forecast reports, and also stories about how communities are preparing for the event and the devastation that the event caused.